huaminghuangtw/Evergreen-Notes/Permanent-Notes/Variants of to-do list.md

 * Why?
 	* Many people seem to feel as if they start off each morning in a kind of “Productivity Debt”, which they must struggle to pay off through the day, in hopes of reaching a zero balance by the time evening comes.
 * How?
 	* Start with a blank slate each day and gradually fill it with completed tasks.
-It's a helpful reminder of what you've accomplished, no matter how small.
+It’s a helpful reminder of what you’ve accomplished, no matter how small.
 This helps build momentum.

 ---

 **The “Stop-Doing” List [@collinsGoodGreatWhy2001]**
-* “To-Don't List” or “Anti To-Do List”
+* “To-Don’t List” or “Anti To-Do List”
 * _**Via negativa**_ is essentially the study of what not to do

 ---